Happy Days - Bright Futures

 Chair of Governors: Mrs Jane Gillies (Co-opted Governor)

 Jane Gillies: I live in Ewell and worked for Great Ormond Street Children’s Hospital for 15 years.
-I have two boys who both attended WEIS and Nursery and I was chair of the WEIS PTA for three years.
+I have two boys who both attended WEPS and Nursery and I was chair of the WEOS PTA for three years.
 I have been a Governor for over 10 years and I am now Chair of Governors.
 I am also a member of Epsom and Ewell Cats Protection.

 Headteacher: Mrs Mia Bennett